Role of Monitoring Tools in Quality Assurance

 Conclusion

 To improve the traditional testing process and provide continuous, real-time feedback on how software is working in production, monitoring tools have become a valuable component of QA testing services.
-Whether you work for a testing firm or hire software testing services to ensure product quality, using monitoring tools into your program will help you identify errors early, increase user satisfaction, and keep it in good working order.
+Whether you work for a testing firm or hire software testing services to ensure product quality, using monitoring tools in your program will help you identify errors early, increase user satisfaction, and keep it in good working order.

 About Author

-Shubham PardheSet the baby steps in 2019 as a trainee in manual testing, Shubham Pardhe has now become an experienced QA executive in Pixel QA.
+Shubham PardheTaking the baby steps in 2019 as a trainee in manual testing, Shubham Pardhe has now become an experienced QA executive at PixelQ, a Software Testing Company.

 His professional goal is to become an expert in test management tools.